hannesrosenbusch/hannesrosenbusch.github.io/_pages/about.md

 permalink: /about/
 ---

-I am a PhD student who is interested in applying computer science methods to psychological research.
+I am a PhD student at Tilburg University, who is interested in applying computer science methods to psychological research.

 New ways to acquire, process, and analyze data are always fascinating to me and I have a lot of fun applying them in new contexts.